lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 Section are recognized by a **reserved section name** or an **URI template** in **Markdown header**.
 Only **atx-style** headers  (e.g. `# Header`) are considered.

 Each sections has strictly defined name, meaning and content.
 Anything between a Section Markdown header and another such a header at the same level is considered to be a section.
-This implies you **must avoid** using reserved section names in other Markdown headers.
+This implies you **must avoid** using reserved section names – **keywords** in other Markdown headers.

 ### 3.2.
 Reserved Section Names [ReservedSectionNames]
-Reserved sections names are listed in [API Blueprint Document Structure](DocumentStructure).
-Note that some section names can contain variable components such as identifiers or modifiers.
+Reserved sections and their meanings in [API Blueprint Document Structure](DocumentStructure).
+Note that some section names can contain variable components such as identifiers or other modifiers.
 See relevant section's entry to find out more about how section name is built.

 Currently reserved keywords are: